-PUP release new single ‘Anaphylaxis’, share video | NME
+PUP release video for ‘Anaphylaxis’, their first new single of 2020 | NME

 PUP have released their first single of 2020 today (April 28), entitled ‘Anaphylaxis’.
-The pop-punk outfit also shared the track’s accompanying video clip.
-Watch it below:

-‘Anaphylaxis’ is PUP’s first track since the release of their third album, ‘Morbid Stuff’, in April of 2019.
-The clip features stop-motion animation by videographer Callum Scott-Dyson, who also directed the video.
+‘Anaphylaxis’ is the Canadian punk band’s first track since the release of their third album, ‘Morbid Stuff’, in April 2019.

+The accompanying music video features stop-motion animation by videographer Callum Scott-Dyson, who also directed the clip.
+Watch it below.

 Lead singer Stefan Babcock revealed that the song was inspired by an accident during a family outing.